 -

-Pair it with a supportive pillow that matches your sleep position; the mattress works best when your neck angle is already stable.
+Pair it with a pillow that matches your sleep position so your neck stays aligned.

 FAQs